skrey/yellow-extensions/features/wiki/README.md

     nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

+Content file with multiple tags:

+    ---
+    Title: Coffee is good for you
+    Layout: wiki
+    Tag: Example, Coffee
+    ---
+    Coffee is a beverage made from the roasted beans of the coffee plant.

+    1. Start with fresh coffee.
+Coffee beans start losing quality immediately after roasting and grinding.
+The best coffee is made from beans ground right after roasting.
+    2. Brew a cup of coffee.
+Coffee is prepared with different methods and additional flavorings such as milk and sugar.
+There are Espresso, Filter coffee, French press, Italian Moka, Turkish coffee and many more.
+Find out what's your favorite.
+    3. Enjoy.

 Showing latest wiki pages: